AaronLasseigne/active_interaction/README.md

 # => {:with_defaults=>{:likes_cookies=>true}}
 ```

-By default, hashes remove any keys that aren't given as nested inputs.
-To allow
+By default, hashes remove any keys that aren't given as nested filters.
+To
-all hash keys, set `strip: false`.
-In general we don't recommend doing this,
+allow all hash keys, set `strip: false`.
+In general we don't recommend doing
-but it's sometimes necessary.
+this, but it's sometimes necessary.

 ``` rb
 hash :stuff,